Janne252/LiveSplit.CoH2CampaignAutoSplit/readme.md

 # "Good to know"
 - In-game footage cinematic intro videos will not pause the LiveSplit timer.
 The user has to skip these sequences manually by pressing `Enter`.
 - Full-screen intro videos (no in-game footage) will automatically pause the timer, as the game is paused for the duration of the video.
+- If the game restarts (due to user action or a crash), which resets `warnings.log` file, the auto splitter will jump to the beginning of the log file and continue normally to wait for the next trigger, i.e. mission begin or end.
+The timer will not pause.

 # Testing
 - [x] Simulated log output test of all missions